baranusluel/sentiment-cnn/index.md

 ### Results

 To evaluate our model, we look at the accuracy with which movie reviews are assigned the correct labels.
-In our initial proposal, we hoped to achieve an accuracy of at least 70%, which approaches the results found in existing literature (mid 70% range with classical ML methods such as SVMs [3], above 80% with deep learning [2]).
+In our initial proposal, we hoped to achieve an accuracy of at least 70%.
 We ultimate were able to achieve a test accuracy of 70.658684% after tuning.

 TODO: Compare to results from literature